 5. Video Content Stats

-- 4x as many consumers prefer to view a video about a product than read about it (source)
+- 4x as many consumers prefer to view a video about a product than reading about it (source)

 - Product videos can increase conversion rates by as much as 144% (source)

-- Videos can increase organic traffic up to 157% (source)
+- Videos can increase organic traffic by up to 157% (source)

 - 43% of internet users want to see more video content (source)

 - Four out of 5 consumers find demo videos helpful when making a purchase (source)